matthewy0987/COMM2216_SlackDocs/docs/index.md

 * Users know how to use File Explorere in Microsoft Windows.
 * Users know how to read and perform keyboard shortcuts.
-* Users have a slack account.
+* Users have a Slack account.
 * Users are in a Slack workspace.
 * Users are comfortable with using Google Chrome

 ## Technology requirements

+* Users are on Microsoft Windows 10 or later.
-* Users are on google chrome.
+* Users are on Google Chrome.
 * Users have access to a microphone.
 * Users have access to the web browser version of Slack.